 Unusually for me I started this ride at 8:30am, I am normally finishing my Peak Audax 200km rides at 8:30am, having cycled overnight.
 It was a good one hour drive to the 24hr petrol station at Turn Hill but the employees at the station were pleasant and took an interest in my ride when I confirmed with them that I was still able to park my car in their overflow carpark.
 Due to their location, cyclists are a common feature.
 In fact, along with the usual groups of club riders milling around there was also a time trial event taking place too.

 As I was starting the route about halfway around, I headed north towards Dean Row and within 800 metres, I had an encounter with a flock of pheasants who had used the road as a meeting place.
 However, they were all gone by the time I got my camera out….
-I guess they do not like photo shoots!
+I guess they do not like the photoshoot!
 I recognised some of the roads from previous Peak Audax rides and local rides I have completed with a cycling friend (Sarah) who lives in Market Drayton.
 Progression was steady but the nature of the roads forced a slowdown-speedup style of riding, see below.

 My first mental checkpoint arrived, Audlem.
 The last time I passed through Audlem was when I completed Peak’s Newport 200 audax as a night ride, this time it was daytime and less busy!
 From here it was Alsager and my old stomping ground including hill training on Mow Cop.